mindkin/hourfleet/docs/howitworks.md

 Only when the user has completed the above checklist will they be able to actually use any car on the network.

-In the meantime, as long as the user has created an account on the network, they will be able to make requests to book scheduled' cars, but will still need to get verified before it is time to use the car, otherwise the booking will expire.
+In the meantime, as long as the user has created an account on the network, they will be able to make requests to book 'scheduled' cars, but will still need to be verified before it is time to use the car, otherwise the booking will expire.

 > Note: if at any time the user becomes unverified, the ability to use a car is restricted until they restore their verifications.